-Headless Chrome: an answer to server-side rendering JS sites
+Headless Chrome: an answer to server-side rendering JavaScript sites

 Learn how you can use Puppeteer APIs to add server-side rendering (SSR) capabilities to an Express web server.
 The best part is that your app requires very small changes to code.
 Headless does all the heavy lifting.